nemanjam/hn-new-jobs/docs/working-notes/notes4.md

   ]
 }
 ----------------
-percentages tooltip for percentage select box
+percentages tooltip for percentage select box // to vec radi